lucidlogic/currency_converter/README.md

 Setting up cron
 ----------------------------

-add the following lin to your crontab to execute the cron.php through command line 0 09 * * * /usr/bin/php -f /var/www/cli/cron.php
+add the following line to your crontab to execute the cron.php through command line 0 09 * * * /usr/bin/php -f /var/www/cli/cron.php

 With a preferred time for cron